TuguiDragos/n8n-automated-storytelling/README.md

 This repository contains a **fully automated storytelling pipeline built in n8n**, designed to transform **a simple text idea into a cinematic AI-generated video**.
 It orchestrates multiple AI services into a single workflow: **story generation, image creation, voice synthesis, soundtrack composition, storage management, and final video rendering**.

-This is not just automation – it’s a **modular creative production line powered by AI**.
+This is not just automation, it’s a **modular creative production line powered by AI**.

 ---